-Have you ever gotten a phone call and the caller ID displays a phone number that is very similar to your own number — or is even the same as your phone number?
+Have you ever gotten a phone call and noticed that the caller ID displays a phone number that is very similar to your own number — or is even the same as your phone number?

 How does that happen?

 Why Some Spam Phone Numbers Are So Similar to Your Own Number

 It is called “spoofing,” and the caller is using a fake phone number.
 There are a couple of different kinds: “neighbor” spoofing and “reflection” spoofing.

 Neighbor spoofing is a call from a number that appears to be close to your own, often the same area code and first three digits of your phone number.
 The intention here is to make you think the call is local, coming from a “neighbor,” so that you’ll be more likely to answer the call.